IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

    moments to complete.
 During the upload, the study is not available for editing.
 When you receive e-mail notification that the subsettable file upload is complete, click *Refresh* to continue editing the study.

-   You see the Documentation, Data and Analysis tab of the study page with a list of the uploaded files.
+   You see the [Documentation, Data and Analysis tab ???] of the Dataset page with a list of the uploaded files.
 For each *subsettable tabular* data set file that you upload, the number of cases and variables and a link to the Data Citation information for that data set are